-- (4) Includes: (i) matching charitable contributions made by the Anthem Foundation on behalf of Messrs.
-Clark, Hay and Schaefer, Mses.
-Hill and Tallett (see "- Matching Gift Program") and (ii) dividend equivalents paid on directors' deferred shares that vested in 2017 of \$26,441 each to Messrs.
-Dixon, Peru and Schaefer and Ms. Hill, and of \$66,575 to Mr. Ryan.
-This column does not include perquisites received by a director to the extent the amount of all such perquisites received by such director was less than \$10,000. - (5) All of Mr. Clark's 2017 compensation was deferred by him pursuant to the Board Deferred Compensation Plan, other than the \$76.90 paid in cash in lieu of a fractional share
+- (3) Includes: (i) matching charitable contributions made by the Anthem Foundation on behalf of Messrs.
+Clark, Dixon, Hay and Schaefer, Mses.
+Hill and Tallett (see "- Matching Gift Program") and (ii) dividend equivalents paid on directors' deferred shares that vested in 2018 of \$25,683 each to Messrs.
+Dixon, Peru and Schaefer and Ms. Hill.
+This column does not include perquisites received by a director to the extent the amount of all such perquisites received by such director was less than \$10,000. - (4) All of Mr. Clark's, Ms. Jallal's and Ms. Tallett's 2018 compensation was deferred by them pursuant to the Board Deferred Compensation Plan, other than amounts paid in cash in lieu of a fractional share